 ministering to others; graduation, birthday, anniversary, holiday gifts; or

-The Prayer Shawl/Blanket is an outward and visible sign of Godís love, grace and presence in our lives.
+The Prayer Shawl/Blanket is an outward and visible sign of God's love, grace and presence in our lives.

-A group of women who participated in the first Women's leadership Institute at Harford Seminary, Harford, Connecticut, began this shawl-knitting ministry in 1998.
+This shawl-knitting ministry began in 1998 with a group of women who participated in the first Women's leadership Institute at Harford Seminary, Harford, Connecticut.

-Vicky Galo started knitting shawls for women who were undergoing treatment for cancer and other illnesses; Janet Bristow started knitting shawls for new mothers.
+One participant, Vicky Galo, started knitting shawls for women who were undergoing treatment for cancer and other illnesses; another, Janet Bristow, started knitting shawls for new mothers.
 Other members of the Institute began knitting shawls for their friends, family members, and people who just needed a shawl.

 People knit/crochet shawls for many different reasons.
 Shawls celebrate birthdays and anniversaries, friendship and love, and professional and personal achievements.
 If one could wear the heartfelt sentiments often found in a greeting card, it would be a shawl.

 Jesus' favorite blessing was "Peace be with you"